teknium1/transformers-gptq-quant/readme.md

 ## Description

-This repository provides a Python script to quantize GPT models with the Hugging Face 'transformers' library.
+This repository provides a Python script to quantize models with the Hugging Face 'transformers' and AutoGPTQ for 4 or 8 bit.
 Quantization can reduce the memory requirements of models, which may be beneficial for deployment on resource-constrained devices.

 ## Features

-- Supports quantizing various GPT model sizes.
+- Supports quantizing various GPTQ precisions (8bit and 4bit).
 - Allows for command-line overrides for parameters.
 - Compatible with a range of datasets.